How to use phalcon-devtools to accelerate Phalcon development

 phalcon webtools commands

-This module is laid out with Twitter Bootstrap and allows you to easily use Phalcon commands in the browser.
+This module integrates into your project a layout using Twitter Bootstrap, allowing you to easily use Phalcon commands in your browser.

-It can be disabled later, so you can make it available during development and disable it when releasing.
+It can be disabled later, so you can enable it during development and disable it upon release.

 Phalcon commands have many functions, so it's great to be able to easily configure them using the GUI